LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 There are two ways to launch EmailConnect set up page:

 #### Option 1 Email Connect Setup via DataSources.
-Login to LiveEngage and click the Campaigns icon located on the left navigation bar.
+Login to LiveEngage and click the Campaigns icon located in the left navigation bar.
 Click on Data Sources in the Campaigns footnote.

 ![](img/Email-connect-0.png)
 ![](img/email-connect-1a.png)